New York Roads - Hutchinson River Pkwy.

 Straight onto I-678 toward the Whitestone Bridge

-Into the Bronx (such as at Exit 1)
+Into the Bronx

 Exit 7 to US 1

-Exit 13, the Cross County Parkway
+Exit 13 to Cross County Parkway

 Onto I-287, the Cross Westchester Expressway